I recently watched the most amazing animal rescue story play out on Facebook and wanted to make sure it got told.

 - The neuter and vaccinations were covered through the Pit Stop Program by RBARI

-- A wishlist was started and many people supported this wishlist to send goodies for the babies
+- A wishlist was started on Amazon and many people supported this wishlist to send goodies for the babies

 - Several people offered to donate good locally